grantcolley/blazor-solution-setup/README.md

 ## 1. Core Class Library
-First up we create a class library for core classes that will be shared across all projects.
+First up we create a Class Library for core classes that will be shared across all projects.
 How we use these will become apparent later.

 1.1.
 Create a Class Library called [AppCore](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/AppCore)